Policies for Alexa Smart Properties for Healthcare

 Requirements for integrating with ASP in Healthcare REST APIs

 When integrating with Alexa Smart Properties for healthcare APIs, customers must adhere to the following requirements, listed below.

 - Healthcare Subscription Usage.
 If a facility is a covered entity under HIPAA, it must be enrolled in the Alexa for Healthcare subscription.
 If the facility qualifies as a HIPAA hybrid entity (e.g., it offers both Independent Living and Skilled Nursing), the Alexa for Healthcare subscription must be used to service any health care component(s) of the facility.
 Where permitted by applicable law, a separate property unit may be used to enroll the non-covered portion(s) of the HIPAA hybrid entity in another Alexa Smart Properties subscription.

 - Free Text Fields.
-Do not enter Protected Health Information (PHI, as defined under HIPAA) in Name fields (e.g., Device Friendly Name, Unit Names, Address Book Name, Contact Name, etc.).
-Use of a room number or a generic room name, such as “restaurant” or “barbershop” is acceptable.
+Do not enter Protected Health Information (PHI, as defined under HIPAA) or any information that could directly or indirectly identify individuals in Free Text Fields (for example, SSID Name) in messages created using the Notifications API or the Proactive Suggestion API, in Name fields (for example, Device Friendly Name, Device Group Name, Unit Names, Address Book Name, Contact Name, and so on), and so on.
+Use of a room number or a generic room name, such as "restaurant" or "barbershop" is acceptable.
 The name of a patient or resident never should be included.
-PHI is also prohibited in text fields in the Send Notifications endpoint.
+PHI is also prohibited in text fields in the Notifications API and the Proactive Suggestion API.

 - Address Books.
 The address book should not name a patient or resident; however, a room number is acceptable.
 Do not create a personalized address book that includes a relative of the individual (e.g., daughter, son, mother, or father).
 It is acceptable to include healthcare providers for the individual in the address book.